… by F. William Engdahl, … with New Eastern Outlook, Moscow

 F. William Engdahl is strategic risk consultant and lecturer, who holds a degree in politics from Princeton University and is a best-selling author on oil and geopolitics; exclusively for the online magazine “New Eastern Outlook”.

-Posted by Jim W. Dean, Managing Editor on January 21, 2015, With 5027 Reads Filed under Asia, Russia, World.
+Posted by Jim W. Dean, Managing Editor on January 21, 2015, With 5030 Reads Filed under Asia, Russia, World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.